RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

 in the bib/trait_categories folder as .bib, .csv and .docx files.
 Studies were included if they were:

-- A multi-taxa global compilation of functional trait data which includes bats.
+- A multi-taxa compilation of functional trait data which includes bats.
-- A bat-specific global compilation of functional trait data.
+- A bat-specific compilation of functional trait data.
-- A dimension-specific global compilation of bat functional trait data.
+- A dimension-specific compilation of bat functional trait data.

 In addition to wing morphology traits, echolocation traits are also highly relevant for the study of bat ecology and conservation (Zamora et